chipsalliance/Caliptra/doc/Caliptra.md

 *Figure 7: Device Manufacturing Identity Flow*

 1. High Volume Manufacturing (HVM) programs NIST compliant UDS into fuses using SOC specific fuse programming flow.
 Note that this UDS goes through an obfuscation function within Caliptra IP.
 Hence it is fine for HVM to generate the UDS.
 2. SOC will drive the security state indicating that its a manufacturing flow.
-Refer to “Caliptra Security States” for encodings.
+Refer to *[Caliptra Security States](#caliptra-security-states)*) for encodings.
 3. SOC (using a GPIO pin or SOC ROM) will drive BootFSMBrk (this is also used for debug cases).
 This can be driven at any time before cptra\_rst\_b is deasserted.
 4. SOC will follow the boot flow as defined in Caliptra IP HW boot flow to assert cptra\_pwrgood and deassert cptra\_rst\_b, followed by writing to the fuse registers.
-5. HVM through JTAG or using Caliptra SOC interface writes to “CPTRA\_DBG\_MANUF\_SERVICE\_REG” requesting for a CSR (refer to the ROM/FW specification for bit definitions)
+5. HVM through JTAG or using Caliptra SOC interface writes to “CPTRA\_DBG\_MANUF\_SERVICE\_REG” requesting for a CSR (refer to the [Caliptra ROM specification](https://github.com/chipsalliance/caliptra-sw/blob/main/rom/dev/README.md) for bit definitions)
 6. HVM through JTAG or using Caliptra SOC interface writes to “CPTRA\_BOOTFSM\_GO” to allow Caliptra’s internal BootFSM to continue to bring up uController out of reset
-7. ROM will look at the manufacturing state encoding, “CPTRA\_DBG\_MANUF\_SERVICE\_REG” and populates the Caliptra internal SRAM \[MB SRAM hardware structure is reused\] with the CSR and CSR envelope signature and write to Caliptra internal register to indicate CSR is valid (refer to Caliptra ROM specification and Identity section in this document on the ROM steps to generate the CSR)
+7. ROM will look at the manufacturing state encoding, “CPTRA\_DBG\_MANUF\_SERVICE\_REG” and populates the Caliptra internal SRAM \[MB SRAM hardware structure is reused\] with the CSR and CSR envelope signature and write to Caliptra internal register to indicate CSR is valid (refer to [Caliptra ROM specification](https://github.com/chipsalliance/caliptra-sw/blob/main/rom/dev/README.md) and [Identity](#identity) section in this document on the ROM steps to generate the CSR)
 8. HVM through JTAG or using SOC interface polls for “requested service\[s\]” bit\[s\] available in “CPTRA\_BOOT\_STATUS” register.
 9. HVM through JTAG reads mbox\_status\[3:0\] to check if the data is ready to be read (DATA\_READY encoding).
 10. HVM must write a bit in CPTRA\_DBG\_MANUF\_SERVICE\_REG over JTAG that it has completed reading CSR
 11. Caliptra IP HW will now open up the Caliptra Mailbox for SOC usages such as FW loading (if required in some HVM flows)
-			a.
-Note that until the above write is complete, SOC will not get a grant/lock of the APB-exposed mailbox interface.
+    1. Note that until the above write is complete, SOC will not get a grant/lock of the APB-exposed mailbox interface.

 ## Certificate Format